If you’ve ever been in the Orlando airport, you know it makes chaos seem tame.

 Well, almost everyone.

-I was standing amid that scene last week when I spotted Detroit coach Jim Schwartz striding through the terminal, heading home after the NFL owners meetings.
+I was standing amid that scene last week when I spotted Detroit coach Jim Schwartz striding through the terminal, heading home after the NFL owners meeting.
 He was wearing aviator-style sunglasses.
 He walked at a beachcomber’s pace.
 His face bore no expression as he found a reasonable security line.
 He was a picture of serenity amid absolute insanity.

 That’s the image many of us recall during Schwartz’s time as Tennessee’s defensive coordinator -- calm, calculating and thinking clearly despite the bedlam of a game-day sideline.
 And that’s why it was such a surprise to see Schwartz flat-out lose his mind during several games of his rookie season as the Lions’ coach.
 (See the vein-popping eruption in the photos accompanying this post.)
 The development was enough to make you wonder if Schwartz would bury himself in frustration during the earliest stages of arguably the NFL’s most difficult coaching job.